Navigate Caves Safely with Line Protocol Mastery

 There is more than one permanent line in most caves, especially in the Yucatan peninsula in Mexico.
 Therefore, the divers have to navigate inside the cave.
 There are permanent intersections, referred to as a “T. “

-Sometimes a diver has to move from one line to another physically; this is a jump.
+Sometimes, a diver has to move physically from one line to another; this is a jump.
 It can go from the end of one line to the middle of another or from the middle of a line to the end or middle of another.

-A gap is when going from the end of one line to the end of another.
+A gap goes from the end of one line to the end of another.

 Personal line markers properly mark the exit.
-It has to be in a straightforward way to be understood in zero visibility.
+It has to be straightforward to be understood in zero visibility.
 The diver will be able to find the way to the open water area of the cave entrance.

-Divers have to install a temporary gap or jump line to go from one line to the other.
+Divers must install a temporary gap or jump line to go from one line to another.
 Line markers such as directional or non-directional should also indicate and mark the exit.